 Directories and listing sites often allow businesses to write their own descriptions, but it’s not always easy or possible to give consumers the information they need to confidently choose their business in a few sentences.
 Your website is the perfect place to go into more detail about what you offer and how you can help.

 Staying competitive online means making your business as visible as possible online.
-That means that, regardless of whether someone is searching Google, Facebook, or Top Rated Local for a local business, your business needs a presence.
+That means, regardless of whether someone is searching Google, Facebook or Top Rated Local for a local business, your business needs a presence.

 Having a website is just one more avenue for people to find your business online, and what’s more is that there are a lot of things you can do on your website that you can’t on your Facebook page or Google My Business listing that will help it rank higher in the organic search results, and for lots more keywords.

 Online reputation management is important for every business to think about, but your presence online will never be as strong as it could be unless you have a website.
-If you’re interested in building your own local business site, visit Websites 360® today!
+If you’re interested in building your own local business site, the Marketing 360® Websites app can help.